Reading Time

 How can game-based assessments promote diversity and inclusivity in the recruitment process?

 Game-based assessments can contribute to a more diverse and inclusive recruitment process by minimizing biases.
-Since the focus is on behaviors and cognitive skills rather than on résumés or personal backgrounds, candidates from a wide range of backgrounds have more equal opportunities.
-The objective and standardized nature of game-based assessments ensures that candidates are evaluated based on their actual abilities and performance rather than superficial factors like education or work experience.
+Like traditional assessments, they focus on behaviors and cognitive skills rather than résumés or personal backgrounds, giving candidates from a wide range of backgrounds more equal opportunities.
+The objective and standardized nature of both game-based and traditional assessments ensures that candidates are evaluated based on their actual abilities and performance rather than superficial factors like education or work experience.
+Game-based assessments add an interactive and engaging layer to this proven approach, further enhancing the candidate experience.

 Moreover, these assessments can be customized to reduce cultural bias, which helps foster diversity in the candidate pool.
 However, one caveat is that not every candidate is familiar with playing games, and some may feel excluded if they are less accustomed to technology or digital interactions.
 Companies should be mindful of this to ensure the tool is accessible to a wide range of people.